grain-lang/grain-lang.org/src/constructs/numbers.md

 title: Numbers
 ---

 Grain has a unified number type, called `Number`, which contains integer (whole) numbers, floating-point (decimal) numbers, and rational (fractional) numbers.
-Grain also has separate integer and float types for programs which require more precise typechecking.
+Grain also has separate fixed-length integer and float types for programs which require more precise typechecking.

 ```grain
 42 // an integer